-Using results from Section~\ref{sec:maps-allegory}, proving this theorem boils down to proving that bisimulations that are maps are precisely graphs of coalgebra morphisms: \begin{prop} A morphism $\map{h}{X}{Y}$ of $\CC$ is a coalgebra morphism from $\alpha$ to $\beta$ if and only if the mono $\mono{\pair{\id}{h}}{X}{X\times Y}$ represents an AM-bisimulation from $\alpha$ to $\beta$. \end{prop}
+Using results from Section~\ref{sec:maps-allegory}, proving this theorem boils down to proving that bisimulations that are maps are precisely graphs of coalgebra homomorphisms: \begin{prop} A morphism $\map{h}{X}{Y}$ of $\CC$ is a coalgebra homomorphism from $\alpha$ to $\beta$ if and only if the mono $\mono{\pair{\id}{h}}{X}{X\times Y}$ represents an AM-bisimulation from $\alpha$ to $\beta$. \end{prop}